preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 .. image:: peopleadd-filter-more.png

-4. Continue and all filters the same way.
+4. Continue and add all filters the same way.

 .
 NahRefiner
 ---------